suumans/suumans/README.md

 - 👋 Hi, I’m @suumans
 - 👀 I’m interested in ...
 Ai, Web3
 - 🌱 I’m currently learning ...
 Full Stack web (MERN stack).
-- 📫 How to reach me ...@suuumans on Twitter or suuumans@outlook.com
+- 📫 How to reach me ...@suuumans on Twitter

 <!---
 suumans/suumans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.